 Concrete5 is an open-source content management system that was created to be as simple to use as a word processor.
 You can easily add text, video, picture sliders, interactive forms, and surveys to your site using Concrete 5’s block editor.
 No coding is required; simply drag and drop the module anywhere on the list.

 Concrete5 includes many of the features you’ll need to get started right away, such as responsive templates, custom form fields, and an integrated commenting framework.
-You can instal add-ons from the concrete5 marketplace directly in your dashboard if you believe your site is lacking a feature.
+You can install add-ons from the concrete5 marketplace directly in your dashboard if you believe your site is lacking a feature.

 - Designed to have ease of use of a word processor